Shannan Gilbert was not a Gilgo Beach serial killer victim

 The fact that certain people have been purposely muddying the waters all these years has not helped.

-From the start, there has been a concerted effort by various parties to forcibly insert Gilbert’s death into the Long Island serial killer case.
+From the start, there has been a concerted effort by various parties to forcibly insert Gilbert’s death into the Gilgo Beach serial killer case.

-Letting go of a theory that you’ve been certain about for years is not an easy task.
+Letting go of a theory that you’ve been certain about is difficult.

 To compound matters, the Suffolk County Police Department has been pretty poor at communicating details about the case.
 Like many law enforcement agencies, they prefer to keep their cards close to their chest.